The Richmond Maritime Festival is a free event that takes place in and around the Britannia Heritage Shipyard in Steveston Village in the summer.

 Tips and Advice

-Below are some tips and advice to help you make the most out of your visit to the Richmond Maritime Festival and surrounding area.
+Below are some tips and advice to help you make the most of your visit to the Richmond Maritime Festival and surrounding area.

-TIP #1: Take your walking shoes or bicycles and explore the trails while you’re in the area.
+TIP #1: Take your walking shoes or bicycle and explore the trails while you’re in the area.
 Parking close to Britannia Heritage Shipyard will likely be challenging during the festival, which means parking elsewhere and walking or cycling the rest of the way can be a good idea.

 TIP #2: While in Richmond, combine your trip to the Richmond Maritime Festival with visits to other weekend activities, including the giant Richmond Night Market on either evening, or the Steveston Village Farmers’ Market on the Sunday.